NasKar2/truenas-upgrade-jails/README.md

 ### Option 2

-Update && Upgrade : Will upgrade the software in all jails with the pkg update && pkg upgrade command
+Update && Upgrade : Will upgrade the software in all jails with the `pkg update && pkg upgrade` command

 ### Option 3

-Test : Will run Option 1 in a test mode so you can see what it will do to your current iocage jails
+Test Release Upgrade : Will run Option 1 in a test mode so you can see what it will do to your current iocage jails

+Output will be in cyan to indicate test mode.

 ### Option 4